6.5 Transfers of Servicing Rights

 Assessment of compensatory fees — G is responsible and liable for any fees or penalties imposed by the FHLMC and FNMA related to any mortgage loan foreclosures that exceed the required timelines of the FHLMC and FNMA.
 Entity G is responsible only for such fees that pertain to the period before the date of the agreement (i.e., fees that result from actions of G as servicer).

-reflect a purchase price adjustment or (2) protect a
+designed to (1) reflect a purchase price adjustment or

-must use judgment to determine whether a reimbursement
+provisions.
+An entity must use judgment to determine

 Breach of Loan Origination and